 The City Council may decide to issue the Licence for any amount of time, up to a maximum of five years.

-As of early 2018; only card payments will be taken via the online application system and will be required before the application is submitted to us.
+Coming in 2019; only card payments will be taken via the new online application system and will be required before the application is submitted to us.

 The Council will consider whether:

 - the property is suitable for the number of persons requested